Rosie Webster: Storylines

 Rosie's birth was part of the Coronation Street Christmas storyline in 1990.
 She was the first baby born to long-running couple Kevin and Sally Webster.
 The character's name is taken from the fictional street she was born on, Rosamund Street.
 Rosie had fewer storylines until the breakdown of her parents' marriage following her father Kevin's affair with Natalie Horrocks (Denise Welch).
 She then went through a bullying phase at school and was transferred to Oakhill Grammar School.
 Following the discovery of an affair between her mother and Ian Davenport (Philip Bretherton), Rosie distanced herself from her mother and tried to blackmail her over the affair.
 Rosie subsequently went through a goth phase and began a relationship with Craig Harris (Richard Fleeshman).
 Sally disapproved of the relationship, leading to conflict and a nearly fatal car crash.
 While the Websters eventually became reconciled to Craig and Rosie's relationship, it ended when Rosie refused to elope to Berlin with Craig.

 Rosie began summer work as a PA at Underworld, the neighbourhood underwear factory, before beginning studies for her A-Levels at Weatherfield High where she began a secret affair with teacher John Stape (Graeme Hawley).
 After it ended badly, John kidnapped Rosie on two separate occasions.
 Later, Rosie sold her story to the local papers and posed for photographs.
 Following his arrest for kidnapping, John asked Rosie to visit him in prison and gave her £150,000 in compensation.
 Rosie bought a sports car and shares of Underworld but, her ex-boyfriend Luke Strong (Craig Kelly) conned her out of most of the money.
 In response, Rosie tried to blackmail John for £50,000 from him, saying that she would claim he had attacked her again.
 When John refused to pay her, Rosie followed through on her threat, but ultimately failed and was forced to apologize and retract her statement to the police.
 Rosie then embarked on a career as a topless model, to the disapproval of her parents.
 She later received an opportunity to take part in a reality television series.
 Rosie broke off her relationship with live-in boyfriend Jason Grimshaw (Ryan Thomas) and left the show for London.

 Five years later, Rosie returned to the street with Sophie.
 Rosie reveals to Sally that she is no longer modelling, and she and Sophie join their stepfather Tim Metcalfe's (Joe Duttine) window-cleaning business.
+She later got a job at Barlow Legal Services working as a personal assistant to Adam Barlow and Todd Grimshaw.
+Rosie left the street again in June 2018 after getting a job as a temporary job as a television presenter for a game show in Japan.